 Best Pomade For Asian Hair

-The key to these top 5 are “the hold”.
-You see, having that thicker hair means you need a stronger and longer lasting hold.
+The key to these top 5 is “the hold”.
+You see, having that thicker hair means you need stronger and longer lasting hold.
 Unlike gel and hairspray, this will hold a nice slick back or parted style for a lot more hours.